RehanSaeed/rehansaeed.github.io/content/posts/2014/portable-class-library-version-of-notificationsextensions-nuget-package/index.md

   - "WinRT"
 ---

-I've recently got into creating NuGet packages, when I had to create one for [Elysium Extra](/wpf-metro-part4-elysium-extra).
+I have recently got into creating NuGet packages, when I had to create one for [Elysium Extra](/wpf-metro-part4-elysium-extra).
 I discovered it was [really easy](http://docs.nuget.org/docs/creating-packages/using-a-gui-to-build-packages) to do too.
 I've just finished creating another one called, you guessed it `NotificationsExtensions.Portable` and I did in in 5 minutes!

 # About